Tila173/fastapi-learning-journey/day02-Fastapi-philosophy/README.md

 - **Automatic Input Validation**: Incoming data is automatically validated using Pydantic models.
 Developers do not need to write custom validation logic for common use cases.
 - **Seamless Integration with Modern Ecosystem**: ML/DL libraries, SQL, Docker, Kubernetes etc.

-### 6. Excellent Developer Experience

-FastAPI provides automatic documentation, IDE autocompletion, type checking, and clear error messages, creating a productive and enjoyable development experience.

 ---

-**In short:** FastAPI's philosophy is to combine Python's simplicity with modern performance, enabling developers to build reliable, maintainable, and high-performance APIs with minimal effort.